 In today’s world, everything is dependent on computers.
-One critical error is all that it could take for a virus or a hacker to enter your system and shut everything down.
-Beyond the training program that may happen during employee onboarding, having proper security training with both the employees and leadership members is vital.
+One critical error is all it could take for a virus or a hacker to enter your system and shut everything down.
+Beyond the training program that may happen during employee onboarding, having proper security training with employees and leadership members is vital.

 Double Down on MSP Negligence